 Balance transfer credit cards are perfect for consolidating debt, minimizing interest, and saving money when you need to.
 If you have a series of cards that you need to combine into one, a balance transfer card will let you do that at a low cost.
 There are so many of these cards on the market right now, and no two are identical.
 What we have to determine is which ones are right for you.

-CompareWallet.com Best Balance Transfer Credit Cards 2013
+CompareWallet’s Best Balance Transfer Credit Cards 2013

 Chase Slate – The Slate Card from Chase is designed specifically for balance transfers.
 It offers no interest or balance transfer fees for 15 months and has no annual fee.
 If you transfer a balance within the first 60 days with this card, you won’t owe a balance transfer fee on it at all.
-After the intro period, the APR raises to 12.99% – 22.99%, and the balance transfer fee sits at 3%.
+After the intro period, the APR raises to 12.99%, 17.99, or 22.99%, and the balance transfer fee sits at 3%.
 Chase also offers identity theft protection, providing $0 liability for any unauthorized charges.
 The only money you owe will be what you spend or transfer.

-Citi Simplicity® Card – The Citi Simplicity® Card has low fees all the way around.
-It offers 0% interest and 0% balance transfer fees for 18 months, and no annual fee.
+Citi Simplicity® MasterCard – The Citi Simplicity® Card has low fees all the way around.
+It offers 0% interest on purchases and balance transfers for the first 18 months, and no annual fee.
 You also don’t have to worry about late fees or penalty rates.
-After the 18 month intro period, a balance transfer fee applies with this offer, 3% of each balance transfer; $5 minimum.
-The APR could be 12.99% to 21.99%, depending on your credit.
+A balance transfer fee applies with this offer of either 3% of each balance transfer or a $5 minimum, whichever is greater.
+The APR is a variable 12.99% – 22.99%, depending on your creditworthiness.
 The only downside to this card is that you must have excellent credit to apply for it.
 If you think you might qualify, go for it!